Venetian wine

-Venetian wine is produced in Veneto, a highly productive wine region in north-eastern Italy.
+Venetian wine is produced in Veneto, a highly productive wine region in northeastern Italy.

 The broader area comprising Veneto, Friuli-Venezia Giulia and Trentino-Alto Adige/Südtirol is known collectively as the Tre Venezie, after the Republic of Venice.
 Veneto is the most populous and biggest denominazione di origine controllata (DOC) producer of the three regions.
-Although the Tre Venezie collectively produce more red wine than white, the Veneto region produces more whites under DOC and is notably home to the Prosecco and Soave wines.
+Although the Tre Venezie collectively produces more red wine than white, the Veneto region produces more whites under DOC and is notably home to the Prosecco and Soave wines.

 The region is protected from the harsh northern European climate by the Alps, the foothills of which form Veneto's northern extremes.
-These cooler climes are well-suited to white varieties like Garganega (the main grape for Soave wines), while the warmer Adriatic coastal plains, river valleys, and Garda Lake zone are the places where the renowned Valpolicella, Amarone and Bardolino DOC reds are produced.
+These cooler climes are well-suited to white varieties like Garganega (the main grape for Soave wines), while the warmer Adriatic coastal plains, river valleys, and Lake Garda zone are the places where the renowned Valpolicella, Amarone and Bardolino DOC reds are produced.

 Red wines: Valpolicella, Amarone and Bardolino

 The indigenous red grape varieties Corvina and Rondinella have a long tradition of cultivation and they are the used in the production of famous Amarone, Valpolicella and Bardolino wines.
 A good Valpolicella is a ruby red in youth, then garnet red.
 It has a powerful body and is often described as velvety-harmonious.

 The famous red wine from Veneto is Amarone.
 The dense, rich, and often expensive wine is made from air-dried, resinated grapes.
-The Amare also has a sweeter version that's called Recioto.
+The Amarone also has a sweeter version that's called Recioto.

 On the right bank of Lake Garda the vine thrives on moraine hills with gravel and sand, where they produce Bardolino wines.